embotech/Y2F/README.md

 ## Installation

-Simply download the code to the desired location and add the `lib` folder to your [MATLAB search path](http://ch.mathworks.com/help/matlab/ref/addpath.html).
+Simply download the code to the desired location and add the `Y2F` folder to your [MATLAB search path](http://ch.mathworks.com/help/matlab/ref/addpath.html).

 The Y2F interface requires a working YALMIP installation.
 See [http://users.isy.liu.se/johanl/yalmip/pmwiki.php?n=Tutorials.Installation](http://users.isy.liu.se/johanl/yalmip/pmwiki.php?n=Tutorials.Installation) for instructions on how to install YALMIP.